Pupils be competent in their Mother Tongue Language and understand their culture.

 The ML department uses student-centred approach which focuses on teaching Malay Language in an interactive manner.
 With active pupils’ involvement, learning Malay Language will be a fun and memorable experience.
 This will help pupils to be active and competent users of the language.

 Differentiated learning caters to pupils with different learning profile and ability.
 This gradually builds pupils’ competency and understanding in the language.
 Explicit teaching of Malay Language will help pupils to improve on their mastery of the language.

 The ML syllabus focus on listening, speaking, reading, writing, written interaction as well as oral interaction skills.
 These skills are taught so that pupils are able to communicate and interact effectively and with confidence.

 Extensive Reading Programme (ERP)

 To inculcate the love of reading among Malay pupils, ML department carry out ERP in class daily.
 A variety of books are provided for pupils for them to read.
 Pre and post activities are carried out to encourage pupils to read.
 Pupils presented their work in class as part of post-activity.

 ICT in Malay Language

-To cultivate the love of the language and culture, our department conducted a wide variety of activities such playing of traditional musical instruments – angklung and kompang; learning about spices, making wayang kulit and mock market.
+To cultivate the love of the language and culture, our department conducted a wide variety of activities such Storyboarding, Storytelling, learning about spices, kite-making and mock market for the lower primary.
+The upper primary pupils had the opportunity of learning the Kompang and Dikir Barat.
 The pupils thoroughly enjoyed these activities.